-First draft, then training camp and from there a new roster of Petes are born at the beginning of every season.
-In the mixture of returning players and those who were drafted in the OHL priority selection, there are the anomalies: the walk-ons.
-These players are invited to camp to assess their off and on-ice skill and are expected to compete with those who were previously chosen by maroon and white scouting team and executives.
+First draft, then training camp, and from there a new roster of Petes are born at the beginning of every season.
+In the mixture of returning players and those who were drafted in the OHL Priority Selection, there are the anomalies: the walk-ons.
+These players are invited to camp to assess their off and on-ice skills and are expected to compete with those who were previously chosen by the maroon and white’s scouting team.
 Among these Petes rarities is alumnus Jack Hardill (’97-’99).

-Hardill was a forward for two seasons with the maroon and white, playing alongside Petes staples like Kurtis Foster, Jason Williams, Scott Barney and Matt Carkner.
-While playing for the patchJack earned the Donnie Marsh Award as the Petes most dedicated player.
+Hardill was a forward for two seasons with the Petes, playing alongside staples like Kurtis Foster, Jason Williams, Scott Barney, and Matt Carkner.
+While playing for The Patch,Jack earned the Donnie Marsh Award as the Petes’ most dedicated player.

-Hardill’s journey on the way up required a grind, starting at a call centre at the Royal Bank and later getting hired by RBC’s brokerage firm, Dominion Securities.From there, amidst the 2008 financial crisis, Jack made his move to Canaccord – Canada’s largest independent full-service brokerage firm.Alongside his business partner Wolfgang Klein, Jack helped grow the business into its current state as a Bay St. powerhouse.
-Atop his economics degree and demanding financial career, Jack also served for 10 years as an Officer in the Canadian Reserves and is the proud father to 3 young children.
+Hardill’s journey on the way up required a grind, starting at a call centre at the Royal Bank and later getting hired by RBC’s brokerage firm, Dominion Securities.From there, amidst the 2008 financial crisis, Jack made his move to Canaccord – Canada’s largest independent full-service brokerage firm.Alongside his business partner, Wolfgang Klein, Jack helped grow the business into its current state as a Bay Street powerhouse.
+Atop his economics degree and demanding financial career, Jack also served for ten years as an Officer in the Canadian Reserves and is the proud father to three young children.